runtimeverification/evm-semantics/foundry.md

 Adding optional argument `--contract TestContractName` will only attempt to run the proofs from that contract.

-For example, in the root of this repository, yu can run:
+For example, in this repository, you can run:

 ```sh
 % cd tests/foundry